manjreka/Quizo/README.md

 ## Technologies Used for UI
 1. ShadCN Data Table – For displaying quizzes.
-2. ShadCN Form – For quiz creation and editing.
+2. ShadCN Form – For quiz creation, editing and login.
 3. ShadCN Toast – For success or error messages.
+4. ShadCn Button etc

 This guide helps you navigate and use the application efficiently after setup.